zamanehmcp/containers-workshop/Labs/Module 4 - Lab 1 Create an Azure Kubernetes Cluster.md

 ### Create the AKS cluster

 Create the cluster and attach the container registry created in the previous step.
-The cluster will include an Application Gateway Ingres Controller (AGIC).
-An Application Gateway will also be created to expose the single public IP address that is used to access the app on the AKS cluster.

 ```console
 az aks create \